podlaszczyk/seam-carving/README.md

 Running the docker container:
 ```
-docker run -v $(pwd):/workdir -it seamcarving bash
+docker run --rm -v (pwd):/workdir -p 2323:2323 -it seamcarving bash
 ```

+port 2323 is custom selected port to enable ssh connection between host and container

 The above command maps the current working directory from the host OS to the _/workdir_ directory inside the docker container.

 ## Building